 Make sure you don’t wrap your present in white colour because the white colour is associated with grief.
 This also applies to number 4.
 Whatever you are planning to give, make sure you don’t give four gifts.

-Another thing you should know when it comes to giving and receiving gifts in China is that you should never give a gift of a great value if you don’t know that person very well.
-Your gift might even be rejected.
+Another thing you should know when it comes to giving and receiving gifts in China is that you should never give a gift of great value if you don’t know that person very well.
+This might lead to rejection of your gift.

 13. Tipping in China is not a common practice

 In many countries, tipping is a very common practice in restaurants and hotels.
 In some pubs, you could even be chased if you don’t tip for your service.
-Waiters expect you to give a tip, or the tip is already included in your bill.
-Chinese people don’t really have a developed culture of tipping.
+Waiters expect you to give a tip, or they already did calculations with tip when they compiled the bill.
+Chinese people don’t really have developed a culture of tipping.

 Nonetheless, the number of growing restaurants that are now including tips in their bills is getting higher and higher with each year.
 If you don’t encounter yourself in this kind of restaurant, you should really don’t feel obliged to tip for your service, unless you really want to.